 First, we are committed to the Great Commission: sharing the Gospel to all nations.
 This means:

-- We bear witness to the Gospel that proclaims each of us are beloved of God;
+A. We bear witness to the Gospel that proclaims each of us are beloved children of God;

 Second, we are committed to the Great Commandments: love God and love our neighbor.
 This means:

-- We value the Imago Dei in all.
+A. We value the Imago Dei (The Image of God) in all.
 We recognize that there has been harm done to fellow image bearers, particularly Black, Indigenous, Latinx, Asian and other non-Anglo communities.
 We believe that they are a sacred and integral part of Christ.

-- We believe that we are our brother’s keeper.
-We believe in communal responsibility, communal lament, communal confession, and communal forgiveness will lead to communal restoration.
+B. We believe that we are our brother’s keeper.
+We believe in communal responsibility, communal lament, communal confession, and communal forgiveness that will lead to communal restoration.

-- We will disrupt the current systems by refusing to accept indifference (“It’s not my problem”), claims of innocence (“I’m not a racist”), disavowal of responsibility (“I don’t see color”), minimizing the issue (“All lives matter”), or willful helplessness (“There’s nothing I can do”)
+C. In Love, Truth, and Grace, we will humbly challenge current systems by refusing to accept indifference (“It’s not my problem”), claims of innocence (“I’m not a racist”), disavowal of responsibility (“I don’t see color”), minimizing the issue (“All lives matter”), or claiming helplessness (“There’s nothing I can do”).

-Third, we are committed to the Great Requirement: to do justice, love mercy, and walk humbly with our God.
+Third, we are committed to the Great Requirement in Micah 6:8 to do justice, love mercy, and walk humbly with our God.
 This means:

-It is no longer good enough to be quietly not racist.
-We must be vocally anti-racist.
-(Ibram X. Kendi) It is our commitment as a church body to engage in anti-racism with the Holy Spirit of the Pentecost as our guide, even if it is imperfect.
-As we draw closer to God, and learn from the anti-racist teachings of Jesus, we will draw closer to one another and see healing in our land.
+C. Sometimes, people journey from being racist to “not racist” and end their journey there.
+We believe Jesus calls us to go further and be anti-racist.
+It is no longer good enough, helpful, or loving to be quietly not racist.
+With our actions and our communication, we must be anti-racist (Ibram X. Kendi).
+It is our commitment as a church body to engage in anti-racism with the Holy Spirit of the Pentecost as our guide, even if our efforts are imperfect.
+As we draw closer to God, and learn from the Kingdom of Heaven teachings of Jesus, we will draw closer to one another and see healing in our land.

 Our Encouragement to All